 Substitutions and Tips for chocolate raspberry truffles

 I have got some feedback from you guys that you or your kiddos are allergic to cashews.
-If walnuts are okay in your diet, I love using them in my energy ball recipes, since they are another kind of oily nuts that can result in creamy texture.
+If walnuts are okay in your diet, I love using them in my energy ball recipes as well, since they are another kind of oily nuts that can result in a creamy texture.

 First, in a high-speed mixer or food processor add your soaked cashews, pitted Medjool dates, and vanilla extract.
 Blend until thoroughly combined.

 Then, add raspberries (save some for toppings).
 Pulse to incorporate.